Dialogue Discourse-Aware Graph Model and Data Augmentation for Meeting Summarization: Experiments

-\textbf{Baseline Models} We compare our model with several baselines including extractive and abstractive methods.\textbf{TextRank} \citep{textrank} is a graph-based extractive method that selects important sentences from the input document. \textbf{C\&L} \citep{cl} is an extractive method based on sequence-to-sequence framework.
-Its decoder receives sentence embeddings and outputs sentence labels. \textbf{SummaRunner} \citep{SummaRunner} is an extractive method based on hierarchical RNN which iteratively constructs summary representation to predict sentence labels. \textbf{CoreRank} \citep{emnlp18unsupervised} is a unsupervised abstractive method which generates summaries by combining several approachs. \textbf{Pointer-Generator} \citep{pgn} is an abstractive method equips with copy mechanism, its decoder can either generate from the vocabulary or copy from the input. \textbf{HRED} \citep{HRED} is a hierarchical sequence-to-sequence model which is composed of a word-level LSTM and a sentence-level LSTM. \textbf{Sentence-Gated} \citep{sentgate} is an abstractive method that incorporates dialogue acts by the sentence-gated mechanism. \textbf{TopicSeg} \citep{acl19li} is an abstractive method using a hierarchical attention mechanism at three levels (topic, utterance, word).\footnote{\citep{acl19li} also proposed a model named TopicSeg+VFOA by incorporating vision features in a multi-modal setting.
-In this paper, we compare our model with baselines using only textual features.} \textbf{HMNet} \citep{zhu2020hierarchical} is an abstractive method that incorporates part-of-speech and entity information, while pretraining on large-scale news summary data, then fine-tuning it on meeting datasets.
+\textbf{Baseline Models} \textbf{TextRank} \cite{textrank} is a graph-based extractive method. \textbf{SummaRunner} \cite{SummaRuNNer} is an extractive method based on hierarchical RNN network. \textbf{UNS} \cite{emnlp18unsupervised} is an unsupervised abstractive method that combines several graph-based approaches. \textbf{Pointer-Generator} \cite{pgn} is an abstractive method equips with copy mechanism. \textbf{HRED} \cite{HRED} is a hierarchical Seq2Seq model. \textbf{Sentence-Gated} \cite{sentgate} is an abstractive method that incorporates dialogue acts by the sentence-gated mechanism. \textbf{TopicSeg} \cite{acl19li} is an abstractive method using a hierarchical attention mechanism at three levels (topic, utterance, word).\footnote{\cite{acl19li} also proposed TopicSeg+VFOA by incorporating vision features in a multi-modal setting.
+In this paper, we compare our model with baselines using only textual features.} \textbf{HMNet} \cite{hmnet-new} is an abstractive method that employs a hierarchical model and incorporates part-of-speech and entity information, which is also pre-trained on large-scale news summarization dataset\footnote{\newcite{hmnet-new} directly use news summarization dataset to pre-train their model, which can not be applied to our model, since our \system needs dialogue discourse information.}.